andreasmhallberg/readingnotes/Abu Elhija, 2014. A new writing system.md

 - Method
   - [No significance tests.]
-  - [A priori assumptions on speakers proounciations based on birthplace/residence in Facebook data.
+  - [A priori assumptions on speakers prounciations based on birthplace/residence in Facebook data.
 Assumes total homogeaneaty in geographic dialects.]

 - Orthographically marked pharalyngization correlates with known dialectal/gender patterns.
 201